MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/bidirectional-transactional-replication.md

 ms.assetid: 98772e95-67ed-4010-8108-5113dbe709ff
 caps.latest.revision: 26
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Bidirectional Transactional Replication
   Bidirectional transactional replication is a specific transactional replication topology that allows two servers to exchange changes with each other: each server publishes data and then subscribes to a publication with the same data from the other server.
-The **@loopback_detection** parameter of [sp_addsubscription &#40;Transact-SQL&#41;](../Topic/sp_addsubscription%20\(Transact-SQL\).md) is set to TRUE to ensure that changes are only sent to the Subscriber and do not result in the change being sent back to the Publisher.
+The **@loopback_detection** parameter of [sp_addsubscription &#40;Transact-SQL&#41;](~/relational-databases/system-stored-procedures/sp-addsubscription-transact-sql.md) is set to TRUE to ensure that changes are only sent to the Subscriber and do not result in the change being sent back to the Publisher.

- In [!INCLUDE[ssVersion2005](../../../includes/ssversion2005-md.md)] and later versions, this topology is also supported by peer-to-peer transactional replication, but bidirectional replication can provide improved performance.
+ In [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] and later versions, this topology is also supported by peer-to-peer transactional replication, but bidirectional replication can provide improved performance.

 ## See Also
  [Peer-to-Peer Transactional Replication](../../../2014/relational-databases/replication/peer-to-peer-transactional-replication.md)